0xPolygonMiden/miden-node/docs/src/operator/architecture.md

 ## Store

 The store is responsible for persisting the chain state.
-It is effectively a database which holds the current state of the chain, with a gRPC interface which allows querying this state and submitting new blocks.
+It is effectively a database which holds the current state of the chain, wrapped in a gRPC interface which allows querying this state and submitting new blocks.

 It expects that this gRPC interface is _only_ accessible internally i.e. there is an implicit assumption of trust.